-D. Comply with Health Insurance Portability and Accountability Act (HIPAA) laws and industry-accepted professional, ethical and business standards in order to maintain confidentiality, optimize safety, and reduce liability.
+- D. Comply with Health Insurance Portability and Accountability Act (HIPAA) laws and industryaccepted professional, ethical and business standards in order to maintain confidentiality, optimize safety, and reduce liability. - 1) Knowledge of: - a.

-- a.
 HIPAA regulations relative to documentation and protecting patient privacy (e.g., written and electronic medical records). - b. the use and limitations of informed consent. - c. advanced directives and implications for rehabilitation programs. - d. professional responsibilities and their implications related to liability and negligence. - E. Promote a positive image of the program by engaging in healthy lifestyle practices.

-a. common sources of health information, education and promotion techniques.

-- a. the practice and demonstration of a healthy lifestyle. - F. Select and participate in continuing education programs that enhance knowledge and skills on a continuing basis, maximize effectiveness and increase professionalism in the field.

-- a. continuing education opportunities as required for maintenance of professional credentials. - b. total quality management (TQM) and continuous quality improvement (CQI) concepts and application to personal professional growth.
+- a. common sources of health information, education and promotion techniques. - 2) Skill in: - a. the practice and demonstration of a healthy lifestyle. - F. Select and participate in continuing education programs that enhance knowledge and skills on a continuing basis, maximize effectiveness and increase professionalism in the field. - 1) Knowledge of: - a. continuing education opportunities as required for maintenance of professional credentials. - b. total quality management (TQM) and continuous quality improvement (CQI) concepts and application to personal professional growth.